iprime2/netflix-clone-frontend/README.md

 - Watch movies and TV series
 - Filter movies and TV series with a specific genre

-### upcoming feature
+### Upcoming feature

-- update profile picture
-- update user details
+- update profile picture and user details
-- forget password
+- reset password
 - movie recommendation for user

 ### https://sushil-netflix-clone.on.fleek.co